Fontys-Brett-Mulder/CardGames/Research/GitFlow.dotresearch.md

 my attention and therefore this research about it.

 # Main question?
-- How to implement GitFlow into your project?
+- How to use GitFlow into cardGames?

 # Sub-Questions